techgrounds/techgrounds-YounesMahria/01_Netwerken_1/NTW-03 Protocols.md

 ### Figure out who determines what protocols we use and what is needed to introduce your own protocol.

-Er worden deze groepen genoemd;
+Er worden deze groepen genoemd die verantwoordelijke waren van de ontwikkeling en standaardisatie ervan.
+Ze hoeven niet exclusief vertandwoordelijke zijn voor de ontwikkeling ervan.
 -   [The Institute of Electrical and Electronics Engineers](https://www.ieee.org/) (IEEE)
 	* Ethernet
 	* Wi-Fi